 The Daily Mail reported that the midfielder has ‘accepted’ he will be leaving in January.
 Therefore, it’s no surprise Europe’s top clubs have been put on red alert.
-Arsenal and Manchester City are the front runners for the out of favour Spaniard.
+Manchester City have been linked to him, alongside the likes of Chelsea and Tottenham.
 Furthermore, Juventus were heavily linked with him over the summer.

 But why is such a talented midfielder, not even in his prime yet, surplus to requirements in Madrid?
-Just over 170 minutes for football for Isco.
+Just 10 appearances in La Liga for Isco.
 He’s no doubt better than that.
 We’ve wrote about him before and we’ll do it again.
 Here’s what Real Madrid will miss out on if he departs in January:

 Isco’s renowned attributes

 Granted the former Malaga attacking midfielder had a below par 2018/19 with inconsistency.
 However, the two seasons prior, he was world class when he played.
 2016/17 in particular, the 27 year old was a joy to watch: